-- Aerodynamic forces change with the square of the vehicle speed, which is why we use a graph. - The Ventus 1 & 2 packages significantly increase downforce over stock with a comparatively minimal impact to drag and are a great choice for track enthusiasts and competitive racers alike. - The Ventus 1 package uses the Verus Engineering Dive Planes, UCW Rear Wing, Vortex Generators, and we recommend the use of the Carbon Hood Louver to increase downforce and improve aero balance. - The Ventus 2 package uses the Verus Engineering Dive Planes, UCW Rear Wing, Front Splitter (with End Plates), Side Splitters, Hood Louver, and Vortex Generators. - The Wind Deflectors are a great addition to any M2 - Angle of Attack (AoA) adjustment allows the driver to fine tune aerodynamic balance to his or her preference. - The thick diverging lines for Ventus 1 and 2 show how performance varies depending on setup. - Ventus 1 is shown from 0° AoA (no Hood Louver) to 5° AoA (with Hood Louver) - Ventus 2 is shown from 0° AoA to 12° AoA
+- Aerodynamic forces change with the square of the vehicle speed, which is why we use a graph. - The Ventus 1 & 2 packages significantly increase downforce over stock with a comparatively minimal impact to drag and are a great choice for track enthusiasts and competitive racers alike. - The Ventus 1 package uses the Verus Engineering Dive Planes, UCW Rear Wing, and we recommend the use of the Carbon Hood Louver to increase downforce and improve aero balance. - The Ventus 2 package uses the Verus Engineering Dive Planes, UCW or V1X Rear Wings, Front Splitter (with End Plates), Side Splitters, and Hood Louver. - Angle of Attack (AoA) adjustment allows the driver to fine tune aerodynamic balance to his or her preference. - The thick diverging lines for Ventus 1 and 2 show how performance varies depending on setup. - Ventus 1 is shown from 0° AoA (no Hood Louver) to 5° AoA (with Hood Louver) - Ventus 2 is shown from 0° AoA to 12° AoA with the UCW - Ventus 2 is shown from 2° AoA to 12° AoA with the V1X - Note that the V1X at 2° produces the same downforce as the UCW at 12° with 1.5% less drag and the same aero balance.